mende1/mende1/README.md

 #### A little more about me :running:

 - I'm a Backend developer and a terminal lover. ![Terminal](https://github.com/MarcelSSouza/guscel.github.io/blob/master/assets/favicon.png)
 - Very enthusiastic about the Unix World.
 I love Linux distributions, I try each of those everyday and study their kernel and Terminal commands.
-By now, I using Manjaro with KDE, and I love it. :penguin:
+By now, I using Gnome Pop!_OS, and I love it. :penguin:
 - Yes, I'm at an intermediate level of English.
 I look train and study each day more. :us:

 ---